 AP® Calculus BC Free-Response Questions (FRQs)

-We will start by breaking down the format of Section II of the AP Calculus BC exam and giving you tips to maximize your points on the FRQs.
-In the sections that follow, we have also included a few examples of AP Calculus BC free-response questions you might see on the exam.
+We will start by breaking down the format of Section II of the AP Calculus BC exam and giving tips to maximize your points on the FRQs.
+In the following sections, we have also included a few examples of AP Calculus BC free-response questions you might see on the exam.
 By the end of this article, you will know how to practice AP Calculus BC FRQs as you prepare for your upcoming AP Calculus BC exam.

 Format of the AP Calculus BC Free-Response Section